Batteries

 Batteries don’t belong in any bin

 Improperly disposing of batteries in household bins poses a significant fire risk.
-When crushed or punctured in collection vehicles or at waste facilities, batteries—especially lithium-ion types—can ignite.
+When crushed or punctured in collection vehicles or at waste facilities, batteries—especially lithium-ion types— ignite.
 These fires spread rapidly, endanger workers, damage equipment and disrupt essential recycling and waste services.
 Even small household batteries can cause major incidents.

 To keep our community safe, batteries must never be placed in the red, yellow or green kerbside bin, or put out for hard waste collection.